-In my early cooking days I watched a lot of Bobby Flay cooking episodes (I learned a lot about flavor combinations from his and a few other key cooking shows).
+In my early cooking days I watched a lot of Bobby Flay cooking episodes.
 I’ve heard him express a similar sentiment about ice cream, that he would choose ice cream anytime over any other dessert.
-Yes.
-Exactly.

 This is also one of those gem recipes that just “came together”.
 I tested it one day as a pudding, throwing a few ingredients together, and using dates as the sweetener (with my chocolate chia pudding in mind).
 It literally took 5 minutes to make.
 I decided to freeze it, just to see how it would turn out.
 To my delight it froze beautifully.
 With 5 simple ingredients, and 5 minutes of prep (excepting freezing time), I was happy to retest.
 And retest.
 And retest this chocolate gelato. 😉